dailystory/docs/articles/changelog/2020/september.md

 * Bug with callback on file manager - needs to get reset
 * More refactor on popups
 * Refactor invite to be more personal
+* Add function to check if a dsid guid is already provisioned

 ## September 9, 2020
 * Inline menus need to be consistent